Featured Photo: “Catullus” by Stefan Bakałowicz

 Nobody knows, but you’ll burn up oh you star-crossed fool.

-Mati Davis is a senior in the College of Arts and Science studying Classical Studies with a minor in Computer Science.
+Mati Davis (College ’21) is a student at the University of Pennsylvania studying Classical Studies with a minor in Computer Science.